 What Makes a Keto Diet Different?

 Keto appears similar to Paleo, but their philosophy and ideologies differ.
-While the Paleo diet mimics what humans were “intended” to eat, keto is meant to put your body into a state known as ketosis.
-It happens when you have convinced your body to use fat as the primary fuel source for energy instead of carbohydrates.
+While the Paleo diet mimics what humans were “intended” to eat, keto is meant to put your body into ketosis.
+It happens when your body uses fat as the primary fuel source for energy instead of carbohydrates.
 This is a natural response by your body in times of starvation, to keep you alive when food is scarce—basically, a “backup generator.”

 If you stop fueling your furnace with carbohydrates, your body will automatically shift into backup mode and burn stored fat for fuel.